PAC-Bayesian Reinforcement Learning Trains Generalizable Policies: A new PAC-Bayesian Bound for RL

 Moreover, applying McDiarmid-type inequalities to RL requires establishing that the negative empirical return satisfies a bounded-differences condition with explicit, tractable constants (Lemma~\ref{lem:bd}).
 This necessitates careful analysis of how perturbations at individual transitions propagate through the sequential structure to affect future states and rewards.
 Our transition-level analysis directly addresses this challenge by quantifying the error propagation through the Markov dependency structure.
 The proof is provided in Appendix~\ref{App:error_propagation}.

 \paragraph{Practical Tractability and Robustness.} The bound requires estimating $\tau_{\min}$, which presents both computational and robustness considerations.
 We estimate mixing time using autocorrelation decay of the reward signal, as this can be computed from streaming trajectories without storing full visitation counts.
-Alternative approaches using spectral methods could provide better estimates leading to tighter bounds but require sufficient state-action coverage to construct reliable empirical transition matrices which is infeasible when the state space is continuous.
+An alternative approach utilizing the pseudo-spectral gap \cite{karagulyan2025empiricalpacbayesboundsmarkov} could offer tighter bounds when the gap can be estimated.
+However, constructing fully empirical estimators for these gaps currently requires finite state spaces or specific parametric assumptions (e.g., AR(1)), rendering them intractable for general deep RL in continuous environments.

-Our estimation approach is robust to errors in a specific direction: if we overestimate $\tau_{\min}$, our bound remains valid but becomes looser, which is harmless in practice.
+The estimation approach used here is robust to errors in a specific direction: if we overestimate $\tau_{\min}$, our bound remains valid but becomes looser, which is harmless in practice.
 However, underestimation can be problematic as it leads to overconfidence.
-To mitigate this, one can compute autocorrelation from multiple sources (\textit{e.g.}, state features, value estimates) to cross-validate mixing time estimates.
+To mitigate this, we compute autocorrelation from additional sources (e.g., state features) to cross-validate mixing time estimates.
 In practice, we err on the side of caution by using a conservative initial estimate and taking the maximum with the latest autocorrelation estimation, trading some tightness for reliability.
+Empirical analysis can be found in Section~\ref{sec:mixing_time_analysis}.